adamingwersen/blog/_posts/2016-07-13-Jekyll-and-Github.markdown

 If you want to post the site using Github-Pages, you should now do the following:

 	1) Log in to Github.com
-	2) Create new repository - with the same name as 'yourblog'
+	2) Create new repository - with the same name as `yourblog`
 	3) Don't create README.md
 	4) Save the shown URL for your repository somewhere